nivaspimenta/osmn/README.md

 # 🖥️ OSMN

-A lightweight, Windows Forms-based GUI tool built with PowerShell to manage essential aspects of the Windows operating system.
+A lightweight, Windows WPF-based GUI tool built with PowerShell to manage essential aspects of the Windows operating system.
 This project simplifies system administration tasks by providing a clean, intuitive interface — no command-line experience required.

 ---